trviph/saigon/content/en/posts/data-normalization.md

 ----------------------------
 ```

 We have now split the `phone_numbers` column into a separate table.
 The two tables are connected by the `user_id`, which helps reduce data redundancy and satisfies the 1NF.
-Originally, the 1NF refers to repeating groups as columns that hold an array as their value, but it often includes cases where there is a group of columns that represent the same attribute, like the example below.
+Originally, the 1NF refers to repeating groups as columns that hold an array as their value, but it also can include cases where there is a group of columns that represent the same attribute, like the example below.

 ```text
 -----------------------------------------------------------